MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ## Prerequisites

 * You completed the prerequisites to [prepare your environment](./get-started-tutorial-1-prepare-environment.md).
-* You have access to a resource group with `contributor` permissions.
+* You have access to a resource group with `contributor` or higher permissions at a resource group level.

 ## Be aware of line continuation characters